Improving retention for work-life balance tracking app

 Research & findings

-I first reviewed the app's existing system for tracking in-app activity, which provided some basic data on how users were interacting with the app.
-I refined this system to identify the specific stages of the user journey where users were dropping off.
+I first reviewed the app's system for tracking user behavior, which provided some basic data on how users were interacting with the app.
+I refined this system so we got a step-by-step view of the user journey.
+We also got a baseline metric for each step.

 In-app user activity: